-Some of the steel beams had to be cut and replacement pieces welded in place onsite.
+Some of the steel beams had to be cut and replacement pieces welded in place on-site.
 The thickness meant some connections required 36 rounds of welding.
 Then the steelwork contractor went into administration.
-BAM stepped in and take over the package.
+BAM stepped in and took over the package.

 Clad to appear as one unified building, the lower levels consist of four concrete blocks.
 A bespoke cladding system was developed that could cope with the higher levels of deflection.
 BAM worked with curtain wall contractor Alucraft and glazing manufacturer Schüco to develop a system that could perform under these conditions.
 This high-spec cladding was then used across the whole building as it worked out cheaper than two separate systems.